redecheck/example-webpages/README.md

 ### Problems or Praise?

 If you have any problems with using any of the web pages contained in this repository, then please feel free to create an issue associated with this Git repository using the "Issues" link at the top of this site.
-The contributors to the
-`redecheck-rlf-examples` repository will do all that they can to resolve your issue and ensure that your issues are resolved.
+The contributors to the repository will do all that they can to resolve your issue and ensure that your issues are resolved.
 If you find the repository useful, then we also encourage you to "star" and "watch" the project!

-Thank you for your interest in responsive web testing, the ReDeCheck tool and its associated resources!